 Uni Marburg has begun to work with a community volunteer organization, Freiwilligen Agentur-Marburg.
 This is a relatively new opportunity, and you need to do the legwork if you are interested in getting involved.
+It is a great way to get involved with Germans in the community.
 One UWEC student volunteered through the organization in 2017.
 You can find more information here: